ColinSonnichsen/Profile/README.md

 ## Working with light
 We use either self-phase modulation in an [Ar-filled fiber](https://www.osapublishing.org/ol/abstract.cfm?uri=ol-42-3-643) or a more traditional [optical parametric generation]() process for  producing 10fs pulses around 600nm.

-For more See our paper on this system[Seiler dazzlers].

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ## Looking at Climate data
 With some of my free time I've looked at some climate data available from the government of Canada.
 I was a bit amazed at how much climate change denial I was hearing.
 Clearly, over the last several decades global average temperatures have been rising.
 Datasets such as HADCRUT show this very clearly, and there have been many good visualisations of this trend, including [knit scarves](https://en.wikipedia.org/wiki/The_Tempestry_Project)
 I was more curious as to whether or not global warming was visible if you zoomed in on a small region, or even a single weather station.
 For more info on this project, find it on my github profile.